adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Several kinds of entities can be covered by entity identifiers:

-* Network facing processes, e.g., webservers
+* Network facing processes, e.g., web servers
 * Local computation, e.g., arbitrary processes
 * Computational devices both in the virtual sense, e.g., a virtual machine, and in the physical sense, e.g., a laptop
 * Networks